openstack-charmers/charm-cloudkitty/README.md

 Cloudkitty charm supports the following relations.

-MySQL relation - provides database storage for the cloudkitty service.
+MySQL relation - relation to [mysql-operator](https://github.com/canonical/mysql-operator) charm - provides database storage for the cloudkitty service.

+**NOTE:** This charm is not backward compatible with legacy `mysql-innodb-cluster` charm

 ```
 juju deploy mysql --channel edge